yhou-2003/BMC-CS-113.github.io/bash-commands.md

 #### VIM
 We will be using vim/vi as our text editor. vim is a powerful editor.
 Make sure to do the vim tutorial linked to in the first lab.
 Here are some of the most common things you need to remember about vim

+This [cheat sheet](https://vim.rtorr.com/) lists lots of useful vim commands on one page.

 {% highlight tcsh %}
 `i` starts an interactive session
 `ESC` will end interactive mode